-14. POPULATION AND HOUSING.
-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would d the project: a.
+14. Population And Housing.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would Would the project: a.
 Induce substantial unplanned population growth in an area, either directly (for example, by proposing new homes and businesses) or indirectly (for example, through extension of roads or other infrastructure)? b.
 Displace substantial numbers of existing people or housing units, necessitating the construction of replacement housing elsewhere?